-That may sound far-fetched, but that exact process was used to breed goats that produce silk proteins in their goat milk.
-The milk is then harvested and the silk protein is isolated to make a lightweight, ultra-strong silk with a wide range of industrial and medical uses.
+It sounds far-fetched, but that is the exact process used to breed goats that produce silk proteins in their goat milk, Science Nation reported.
+Their milk is then harvested, and the silk protein is then isolated to make a lightweight, ultrastrong silk material with a wide range of industrial and medical uses.

 Genetically modified food

-By far the biggest use of GMO technology has been in large-scale agricultural crops: At least 90 percent of the soy, cotton, canola, corn and sugar beets sold in the United States have been genetically engineered.
+By far, the biggest use of GMO technology is in large-scale agricultural crops.
+At least 90% of the soy, cotton, canola, corn and sugar beets sold in the United States have been genetically engineered.
 The adoption of herbicide-resistant corn, which had been slower in previous years, has accelerated, reaching 89% of U.S. corn acreage in 2014 and 2015, according to the U.S. Department of Agriculture.

 One of the biggest draws for widespread adoption of GMO crops is pest resistance.
-According to the World Health Organization, one of the most widely used methods for incorporating pest resistance into plants is through the gene for toxin production found in the bacterium Bacillus thuringiensis (Bt), according to the World Health Organization.
+According to the World Health Organization, one of the most widely used methods for incorporating pest resistance into plants is through Bacillus thuringiensis (Bt) genetics, a bacterium that produces proteins that repel insects.
 GMO crops that are modified with the Bt gene have a proven resistance to insect pests, thus reducing the need for wide-scale spraying of synthetic pesticides.

 "Most developed nations do not consider GMOs to be safe," according to the Non-GMO Project.
 "In more than 60 countries around the world, including Australia, Japan and all of the countries in the European Union, there are significant restrictions or outright bans on the production and sale of GMOs."

-However, many scientific organizations believe the fear-mongering that runs through discussions of GMO foods is more emotional than factual.
+Many scientific organizations and industry groups agree that the fear-mongering that runs through discussions of GMO foods is more emotional than factual.
 "Indeed, the science is quite clear: crop improvement by the modern molecular techniques of biotechnology is safe," the American Association for the Advancement of Science (AAAS) said in a 2012 statement.